hotbso/TOBUS/README.md

 - Currently supported airframes: all narrow bodies and the A339
 - Passenger weight must stay at the default of 100 kg
 - Cargo is currently unsupported
 - If you use Telex as delivery method you must send a PDC request prior to boarding completion.
-If you're not connected ta network use a fake station name like *XXXX* in order to not disturb the online systems.
+If you're not connected to a network use a fake station name like *XXXX* in order to not disturb the online systems.

 ## INSTALLATION
 1. Install current version of FlyWithLua NG+, if you don't have it already.